Madmaheshwar Opening Ceremony 2026 – Date, Rituals & How to Attend

 Mahabhishek Puja: The most important ritual of the opening ceremony.
 The sacred deity is bathed with panchamrit — a mixture of milk, curd, honey, ghee, and sugar — followed by sacred water from the Madmaheshwar river.
 Special mantras are chanted by the head priest throughout.

 Doli Procession: The ceremonial carrying of the deity from Omkareshwar Temple to the mountain temple is itself a sacred ritual.
-Every village the doli passes through performs a welcoming ceremony and the community members participate actively in the procession.
+Every village the doli passes through performs a welcoming ceremony, and the community members participate actively in the procession.

 First Aarti of the Season: The first evening aarti at the Madmaheshwar temple after the deity is installed is a deeply moving ceremony.
 The mountain air, the ringing bells, the assembled devotees, and the snow peaks glowing in the evening light create an atmosphere that is impossible to adequately describe in words.